This post is also available in: 日本語

 Internship at Food Diversity Inc.

 Greetings.
 This is the representative of Food Diversity Inc. We thank you for your interest in working as an intern with us.
 Many of the students who wish to intern in our company apply for the following reasons:

 - Having a passion and knowledge related to diverse dietary cultures, such as Halal (for Muslim), vegetarianism, and veganism through overseas experience

-- Have interacted with people with dietary restrictions, including allergies, and wishing to contribute to making Japan a better place for them
+- Have interacted with people with dietary restrictions, including allergies, and wish to contribute to making Japan a better place for them

 In these cases, many of you are expected to have already identified the challenges regarding Japan’s food and culture.

 We continue to remind our student interns that we are not a volunteer organization.
 We encourage students not to perceive their responsibilities on a volunteer basis.
 With voluntary work, there is often a tendency to put aside what they are responsible for to focus on others perceived to have higher priorities.
 In this company, we regard our initiatives in the food industry as our primary mission.
 Thus, we are working hard every day to accomplish our goals with this ethos in mind.

 We acknowledge that our business, which mostly partners with those interested in Muslim communities, is still uncommon and rare in Japan.
 Thus, we recognize that it could be challenging for your friends and family to understand.
 Unfortunately, there are still a lot of suspicions when it comes to ‘religion’ in Japan.
 However, as we consider Japan’s ambition to rise as a leader in the global platform, we believe it is inevitable for Japan to accept, dive into, and accommodate the cultural and religious diversity that continues to grow in the country.
 Your first step as an intern is to explain this to your friends and family to gain their understanding and support.